vivekascoder/make-my-nft/README.md

 [ ] Validation for the form.
 [x] Added saleStarted in contract.
 [x] add validation in mintNFT
+[ ] Make `<Input />` a full component that handles label, validation etc, to directly use it and make form validation.

 ## ELI5 How to launch ?